 More analysis needed about the exact complexity of the different proposals in terms of number of multiplications, comparison operations, implementability in 16 bit logic, size of LUT (for bilateral filter), potentially additional cycles in generating the prediction.

 Side activity to collect this information.
-Revisit.
+Additional information about complexity is given in the subsequent table (see v3 of CE3 report)